 You are less likely to care about your food intake, but then get frustrated when you don’t see the results you want.

 You are most likely either eating more than you think or not burning as much as your little gadget tracker tells you.

 When you are stressed, under-eating, and over-exercising – you will get sick, you will burn out, and you will eventually give up.
-This is no way to live life, no way to try and lose weight, and no approach that I will ever advocate to anyone.
+This is no way to live life, no way to try and lose weight, and no approach that I will ever advocate for anyone.

 WHAT CAN WE DO?